 How the System Consumes the Estate

 Death doesn’t erase the ledger.
-When a person dies on Medicaid, Missouri uses the Estate Recovery Program to collect what it paid for their care.
-A lien goes on the house or whatever is left in the estate, often leaving the next generation empty handed.
-The bills arrive long after a funeral.
-If you thought surviving the expense was the worst of it, estate recovery adds a final, quiet damage.
+When a person dies on Medicaid, Missouri’s Estate Recovery Program under RSMo § 473.399 collects what the state paid for care.
+A lien goes on the house or whatever remains in the estate—often leaving the next generation empty-handed.
+The bills arrive long after the funeral.

 Missteps That Wipe Out Generations